Garlicky slow cooked lamb shoulder

 - 4 anchovy fillets

-- 1 tbsp baby capers
+- 1 tablespoon baby capers

-- 1 lemon zest and juice
+- 1 lemon, zest and juice

-- 250 mL white wine
+- 1 cup white wine

 - salt and pepper

-- 1 tbsp honey optional
+- 1 tablespoon honey

 Instructions

-- Preheat the oven to 200 degrees Celsius / 410 degrees Fahrenheit.
+- Preheat: Preheat the oven to 200°C / 410°F

-- In a small pot on a low heat, combine the 20 garlic cloves, 2 sprigs rosemary, 2 sprigs thyme and the olive oil.
+- Make the marinade: In a small pot on a low heat, combine the 20 garlic cloves, 2 sprigs rosemary, 2 sprigs thyme and the olive oil.
 Bring to a slow simmer and simmer for 30 – 45 minutes or until the garlic is soft and slightly golden.
 Remove half of the olive oil and reserve for another use.
 In the same pot on the same heat, add the anchovies, baby capers and lemon zest.
 Cook for 5 minutes or until the anchovies have melted into the oil.
 Drain the oil and set to the side.
 Place the garlic mixture into a mortar and pestle.
 Pound into a paste.

-- Using a sharp knife, score the fat of the meat into a criss cross pattern.
+- Prep lamb: Using a sharp knife, score the fat of the meat into a criss cross pattern.
 Try to not cut through to the meat.
 Rub the garlic and herb mixture all over, pushing it into the slits.
 Scatter the rest of the herbs and garlic into the bottom of a dutch oven or roasting tin that will hold the lamb as snugly as possible.
 Place the lamb on top of the herbs and garlic.
 Pour over the reserved olive oli, lemon juice and white wine.
 Season with a very generous amount of salt and pepper.
-Cover very well with alfoil or a lid and place into the oven.
-Immediately turn the heat to 140 degrees Celsius or 300 degrees Fahrenheit and cook for 4 hours or until the lamb is extremely soft and tender and falling off the bone.

-- Once the lamb is cooked leave it to rest for 15 minutes before breaking it a part.
+- Serve: Once the lamb is cooked leave it to rest for 15 minutes before breaking it a part.
 Serve with some fresh bread and all of the juices from the pan.

 Hi.
 Can I use this recipe with a leg of lamb versus the shoulder?
 I need to transport the cooked meat 1 hour 45 minutes away.
 What is the best way to do that?